JumpCrypto/sol-arc/README.md

 ARC stands for "Action Registry Core" and is a standard to represent on chain data using the Entity-Component pattern found in traditional game development.

-Code Provided:
+Modules:
 - Core Data Standard Program (Code Complete)
 - Rust SDK (+WASM) for CoreDS (TODO)
 - Admin Registry (Code Complete)
 - Rust SDK (+WASM) for Admin Registry (TODO)
-- TSAB (Token Standard Action Bundle) similar to Metaplex Metadata (80% Complete)
+- TSAB (Token Standard Action Bundle)
 - Rust SDK (+WASM) for TSAB (TODO)
 - xNFT to view ARC NFTs (TODO)